(Feature Photo: Helen with Koukoundi Women, Upper Volta 1979. Photo by Richard Henderson)

 - Helen continued her court cases, and she also became the primary typist of our many fieldnotes.
 Helen’s mother Nita would have been appalled to learn this; she pointedly warned Helen: “Don’t let any man know that you can type!”
 But I think Helen enjoyed this; it took her into worlds of male activity otherwise closed.
 [Return ↩]

 - Our fieldwork experts had told us that husband-wife fieldwork is a supreme test for any marriage, and we passed that test.
-A return-vacation in Rome, Cologne, and London was thrilling, sharply altering our social contexts.
 [Return ↩]

 - Clifford Geertz was there, she took a course from him.
 Geertz participated in progressive national-political protests in Berkeley at that time, but we stayed single-minded, side-showed these oppositions to the “House Un-American Activities Committee”, budding “Free Speech movements, the stirring of “Black Power” movements, etc. [Return ↩]